San Diego State Aztecs football statistical leaders

 The San Diego State Aztecs football statistical leaders are individual statistical leaders of the San Diego State Aztecs football program in various categories, including passing, rushing, receiving, total offense, all-purpose yardage, defensive stats, kicking, and scoring.
 Within those areas, the lists identify single-game, single-season, and career leaders.
-The Aztecs represent San Diego State University in the NCAA's Mountain West Conference (MW).
+The Aztecs represent San Diego State University in NCAA Division I as a member of the Mountain West Conference (MW).

 Although San Diego State began competing in intercollegiate football in 1921, the school's official record book considers the "modern era" to have begun in 1947.
 Records from before this year are often incomplete and inconsistent, and they are generally not included in these lists.

 These lists are dominated by more recent players for several reasons: